-Inner Awakening to Nature, featuring Wordsworth’s ‘Daffodils’ (with recitation)
+Inner Awakening to Nature, featuring Wordsworth’s ‘Daffodils’ (with narration)

-Home » Inner Awakening to Nature, featuring Wordsworth’s ‘Daffodils’ (with recitation)
+Home » Inner Awakening to Nature, featuring Wordsworth’s ‘Daffodils’ (with narration)

 Editor’s Note: When exploring the theme – Divine in Nature, we could not have left out English Romantic Poetry.
 Featured here is William Wordsworth’s famous poem I wandered lonely as a cloud, also popularly known as Daffodils.
 He wrote this poem in April 1802.
 Inspiration for it came as he took a walk with his sister Dorothy near Ullswater Lake, in England.
 Wordsworth revised the poem in 1815.